researchgate/gradle-release/README.md

 ## Installation

-The gradle-release plugin will work with Gradle 1.0M3 and beyond
+The gradle-release plugin will work with Gradle 6.0 and beyond

-### Gradle 1.x and 2.0
+### Legacy plugin application

 ```groovy
 buildscript {